AlecMcG99/dnd-notes/Session notes/Alec/Session 2.md

 - Prior Abductions included the kids being stripped naked and acid holes being burned
 - All children were the kids of higher-ups in the town clergy
+- They've been strung up in public to cause fear
+- Theres a rumored camp of cultists?? that might be contributing to these killings
+- Jack gives us a map with a mark directly north of [[Odessloe]]
+-
 - Litinus Octoff ()